 Ensure that you know how you will escape from your home if a fire blocked the main exit.
 If you have children talk to them in a calm manner about what to do if there is a fire.
 If the child is particularly clingy to one parent, get that parent to lead the way out of the building.
 The child will be more willing to leave the building that way.

-Ensure that you have working smoke alarms fitted to alert you to a fire.
+Ensure that you have working smoke alarms fitted to alert you to a fire, and a carbon monoxide alarm in every room where you burn solid fuel, such as a gas boiler, gas or open fire, gas cooker.
 Make sure you check that they are working on a regular basis and that they are never left without a battery in them.

 For help and advice call 0800 612 6537 or email email@example.com